Attraction tickets | TicketLens

 Is there an audio guide?

-Do I have to check in luggage?
+Do I have to hand in my bags?

-Is the cathedral accessible for disabled visitors?
+Is the cathedral barrier-free?

 General information